jiwomdf/ExpressApi-nodeJs-/README.md

 - Secured with JWT Auth using access token & refresh token
 - Secured also with reCAPTCHA
 - Secured form validation with Joi
-- Use middlewares like multer, morgan etc.
+- Use middlewares like multer (image parsher), sharp (image size reducer), etc.
 - the other project feature is under development!